e-sites/perimeter.js/README.md

 ##Use cases
 <ul>
-	<li>Showing some sort of tooltip / popover when hovering near a certain element, like a hint or a tip</li>
+	<li>Get the user's attention, in terms of showing some sort of tooltip / popover when hovering near a certain element, like a hint or a tip.</li>
 	<li>Lazy load a script when the perimeter of the target element is breached (AFAIK Google does this when a user moves it's mouse towards the red 'compose' button).</li>
-	<li>Fetch data via AJAX and do something with it when a users navigates towards a certain element</li>
+	<li>Fetch data via AJAX and do something with it when a users navigates towards a certain element.</li>
 </ul>

 ##Specs